4FTERPAIN/4FTERPAIN/README.md

 Whether you like it or not, whether you hide it or not, I am aware of the things you say about me sometimes, indirects things are stupid, thank you for feeding my attention!! i dont need it but is cute and dumb by you part talk of me like that u know

+in safe esp server, safe eng server or in the esp 18+ server because they usually ban me for... saying things.. things, things..

 **SUPER DNI okegom & ranfren** (selective, I make exceptions but I VERY rarely do them so don't expect much) + full dni in my links